dreamvo/gilfoyle/DESIGN.md

 #### G4: Decentralized

-Gilfoyle uses IPFS for two major reasons :
+We use IPFS for two major reasons :

 1. Making businesses able to scale storage using a private cluster
 2. Allowing administrators to exposes videos publicly

 #### G5: Multimedia

-Gilfoyle handles both video and audio.
+The service handles both video and audio.
 It means you can use it to create your own podcast streaming platform, or your own video streaming platform.

 ### Non-goals

-#### Extensibility

-TODO

 #### Social features

-TODO

-#### User tracking

-TODO
+Gilfoyle is not another YouTube alternative.
+It doesn't provide social features such as likes, comments, channels or subscriptions.

 ## Design